heymichellemac/heymichellemac-hugo/content/blog/2022/02/scheduled-creative-time.md

 ### What I Didn't Enjoy

 - There were no strict time limits set at this point.
 This meant I worked on this until it was finished.
 While that can be a good thing, in my case, I would work better within a set time limit.
-- I didn't have any pre-defined ideas for what I would do with the results of my creative time.
+- I didn't have any predefined ideas for what I would do with the results of my creative time.
 Should I share on social media or keep to myself?
 Should I publish on my website?
 Should I just share with my family and friends?
 I needed to decide on this going forward.

 ### What I Learned

 - I work better within defined time blocks as I know where the edges are in my day.
 - I work well when a lot of the decision-making is already done so I can focus on simply creating.
 Taking time to plan my creative time in advance helps me to feel more free when creating.

----

 ## Week 2